-Appendix I. Acceptable Ballot Designations
+Appendix F. Acceptable Ballot Designations

-California Administrative Code §20714(c) dictates that the candidate's ballot designation must be factually accurate, must be neither confusing nor misleading, and must be in full and complete compliance with Elections Code and California Administrative Code.
+California Code of Regulations §20714(c) dictates that the candidate's ballot designation must be factually accurate, must be neither confusing nor misleading, and must be in full and complete compliance with Elections Code and California Code of Regulations.

-California Administrative Code §20714(f) dictates that ballot designations shall be grammatically correct, generic, and all words must be spelled correctly.
+California Code of Regulations §20714(f) dictates that ballot designations shall be grammatically correct, generic, and all words must be spelled correctly.
 Punctuation shall be limited to the use of a comma and a slash; however, a hyphen may be used if, and only if, the use of a hyphen is called for in the spelling of a word as it appears in a standard reference dictionary of the English language, which was published in the United States at any time within the 10 calendar years immediately preceding the election for which the words are counted.

-Appendix J. Unacceptable Ballot Designations
+Appendix G. Unacceptable Ballot Designations

-California Elections Code §13107(d) dictates that the elections official shall not accept any ballot designation that:
+California Elections Code \$13107(d) dictates that the elections official shall not accept any ballot designation that: